jstanai/Named-Entity-Recognition-with-spaCy/README.md

 ## Introduction

 This is an implementation of multi-lingual Named Entity Recognition (NER) using spaCy (<https://spacy.io/>).
-This codebase loads Germand and English models to provide NER predictions on various user input.
+This codebase loads German and English models to provide NER predictions on various user input.
 It will run with Google Colab, and [MLflow](https://mlflow.org/) integration is currently in progress.
 A proof of concept for fine-tuning these models to custom tags is also shown.

 ## Models